Drykolf/Gamigin/Readme.md

 | /addnote,?n   |     both     |   any |
 | /delnote, ?dn |     both     |   any |

-- add note
+- addnote

-  Adds a note, I implemented the prefix use ?n, so its pretty easy and quick to add a note by just typing ?n this is a note
+  Adds a note, I implemented the prefix use ?n, so its pretty easy and quick to add a note by just typing: ?n this is a note

-- del note
+- delnote

   Removes a note, it uses an id to delete a note, so it would be ?dn 2.

 ###### TODO: implement a command that retrieves and shows the list of currently added notes.
 Also add the possibility to add tags to each note, so they can be filtered on search.